To schedule a campus visit, email us at [email protected]

-Slate will allow you to keep tabs on all parts of your application.
+Slate allows you to keep track of all parts of your application.
 It would be a good idea for you to check on the progress of your application periodically to ensure the timely completion and submission of your application before the deadline.
 The department will NOT notify you when your application is complete.

 If you have questions or problems concerning Slate, please contact the UMD Graduate School Office directly at (218) 726-7523 or email [email protected].
 All other questions or problems concerning your application can be directed to the UMD Psychology Department at [email protected].